PDF to Images

 You can add up to 5 PDFs in one batch.
 Desktop supports up to 50 total pages, while mobile supports up to 20 total pages so the browser can stay responsive.
 If your document set is larger, it is usually best to split it into smaller groups and convert them one batch at a time.

 You can export pages as JPG, PNG, or WebP images.
-JPG is useful for smaller file sizes and everyday sharing, PNG works well when you want cleaner graphics or transparent output, and WebP is a good choice when you want a modern format that often balances clarity and file size.
+JPG is useful for smaller file sizes and everyday sharing, PNG works well when you want cleaner graphics, and WebP is a good choice when you want a modern format that often balances clarity and file size.

 Resolution changes how detailed each exported page looks.
 Normal uses a 1.5 scale for balanced output that is faster to process and easier to store, while High uses a 2 scale for sharper images that are better for zooming, slides, or design review, but usually create larger files.